yiyuma/technical-tutorials/Database/PostgreSQL.md

     // delelte all records in the table
     DELETE FROM tableName;
     ```
-  - TRUNCATE TABLE: delete all records in the table
+  - TRUNCATE TABLE statement: delete all records in the table
     ```
     TRUNCATE TABLE tableName;
     ```